 NHGRI logo

-A postdoctoral fellowship in genomic science and health equity, cosponsored by the National Institutes of Health’s (NIH) National Human Genome Research Institute (NHGRI) and the Food and Drug Administration’s (FDA) Offce of Minority Health and Health Equity (OMHHE), is open for applications.
+A fellowship in genomic science and health equity, cosponsored by the National Institutes of Health’s National Human Genome Research Institute (NIH NHGRI) and the Food and Drug Administration’s Office of Minority Health and Health Equity (FDA OMHHE), is open for applications.

-The fellowship program is designed to prepare fellows to use genetic, genomic and pharmacogenomic approaches to advance minority health and health equity and train them in the research methodology and medical product development processes that facilitate the delivery of drugs, biologics and devices from bench to bedside.
+The fellowship program, up to three years, is designed to prepare fellows to use genetic, genomic and pharmacogenomic approaches to advance minority health and health equity and train them in the research methodology and medical product development processes that facilitate the delivery of drugs, biologics, and devices from bench to bedside.

-The fellow will gain unique experiences by working closely with mentors at both FDA and NIH, including the opportunity to advance their knowledge of health disparity and regulatory sciences.
+The fellow will gain unique experiences by working closely with mentors at both FDA OMHHE, Center for Drug Evaluation and Research (CDER) and NIH NHGRI, providing the opportunity to advance their knowledge of genomic health disparities and regulatory sciences.

 Project Description